ubco-W2022T2-data301/project-group33/README.md

 ## Images

-This image, which was taken from the internet, is one example of Climate Change in Canada over the years of
+This image, which was taken from the internet, is one example of Climate Change in Canada from the years 1830 to 2020.

 ![Canadian Temperature Change](./images/Canada-temperature-chart.png)